django-cms/django-filer/docs/installation.rst

     $ pip install django-filer

 If you are feeling adventurous you can get
-`the latest sourcecode from github <https://github.com/stefanfoulis/django-filer/>`_
+`the latest sourcecode from github <https://github.com/stefanfoulis/django-filer/>`_ or add http://stefanfoulis.github.com/django-filer/unstable_releases/ to ``find-links`` for the latest alpha and beta releases.

 Dependencies
 ------------